bibek12345/DIPC/CloudWorkshop_DIPC_300.md

 9. Open the drop down menu and select the Operating System of your choice; in our case “Linux”
 ![](images/300/image300_4a.png)

 10. Once you have selected the operating system, you can choose the components that you would need in your remote agent.
-Select "Oracle 12c" and "Data Integrator (ODI)" then click on "Download" button.
+Select "Oracle 12c" then click on "Download" button.

 ![](images/300/image300_5.png)